Laure Laco firstname.lastname@example.org

 Joe O’Neill ext.
 299 email@example.com

 Mr. O’Neill is a Mathematics Teacher at Andrean High School.
 He teaches Honors Algebra, Trigonometry, and Pre-Calculus to students ranging from Freshman to Seniors.
 He is also involved with the Men’s Soccer and Basketball teams as a coach.
-Mr. O’Neill is an alumni of Andrean (’07) and Purdue University West Lafayette (’12).
+Mr. O’Neill is an alumnus of Andrean (’07) and Purdue University West Lafayette (’12).
 Mr. O’Neill’s favorite thing about teaching at Andrean is the daily interaction with his students and fellow employees.

 “Be strong and courageous.
 Do not be afraid or terrified because of them, for the Lord your God goes with you; he will never leave you nor forsake you.”
 Deuteronomy 31:6